hmrc/integration-catalogue-tools/README.md

 ### Adding metadata to OpenAPI Specification files

 If the YAML files do not have the `x-integration-catalogue` section, this can be added programmatically.
-Place all the updated files in an input directory.
-This input directory, the platform concerned (e.g. CORE_IF), the reviewed date, and an output directory must be provided as input values.
+As input, provide the path to the updated files used in the previous step, together with the platform concerned (e.g. CORE_IF), the reviewed date, and an output directory.
 The following input constraints apply:

 * the input directory must exist
 * only files ending `.yaml` will be processed